barun-saha/kodeagent/README.md

 Use KodeAgent because it offers:
 - **Stateless and Scalable Core:** Designed to be stateless with zero overhead, making it perfect for serverless and high-throughput microservices where you manage the state.
-- **ReAct & CodeAct:** KodeAgent supports both ReAct and CodeAct agent paradigms out-of-the-box, enabling agents to reason and act using natural language or by generating and executing code.
+- **ReAct & CodeAct:** KodeAgent supports both ReAct and CodeAct agent paradigms out-of-the-box, enabling agents to reason and act using tools or by generating and executing code.
 - **LLM Agnostic:** Built on LiteLLM, KodeAgent easily swaps between models, such as Gemini and OpenAI, without requiring any changes to the core agent logic.
-- **Lightweight Foundation:** At only ~2,000 lines of pure Python, KodeAgent provides the complete agent primitives without any of the architectural bloat found in some frameworks.
+- **Lightweight Foundation:** At only ~2,000 lines of pure Python, KodeAgent provides the agent primitives without any of the architectural bloat found in some frameworks.
-- **The Glass Box (Transparent & Debuggable):** The architecture is frameworkless and minimal, allowing you to read the entire Pure Python source and debug without fighting opaque abstraction layers.
+- **The Glass Box:** The architecture is frameworkless and minimal, allowing you to read the entire Pure Python source and debug without fighting opaque abstraction layers.

 ## ✋ Why Not?